loopstudio/hardhat-boilerplate/Readme.md

 2. Run `yarn hardhat deploy --network localhost` on the second one

 You can execute tasks on the second terminal and see the transactions on the first one.

+# Contributing

+Contributions are always welcome.
+Please open a PR or an issue.